You’ve created your flexible website, that’s a huge milestone, congrats!

 You measure it with a simple calculation, in which you take the total amount of money you spent on marketing divided by the number of customers you acquired over the same time period.
 For example, if you spent $1,000 on marketing and got 10 new paying customers, your CAC is $100. ($1,000/10=$100)

 The Bottom Line

 Web designers don’t typically remove friction, to do that it would require traffic, which is the marketer’s job.

 And marketers don’t focus inward — they either can’t remove friction because of how the website was created, or they aren’t rewarded for taking the time to do it.

 The popular trend is to create more.
 More blog posts, more pages, more ways to grab visitors and hope the traffic converts.

-But if you think about it, every time a new page is created on your website – a blog post or even a form to fill out, you could be creating more friction and potentially adding negative marks on your Google scorecard.
+But if you think about it, every time a new page is created on your website – a blog post or even a form to fill out, you could be creating more friction.

 So, while it may be difficult to take your foot off the marketing gas while you focus on friction, it’s the right long term approach to reduce marketing spend and get your website to work for you.